Tesla (TSLA) begins crash-testing of the Cybercab robotaxi, Cortex 2 construction update at Giga Texas

 As we can see in the drone photo above, Tesla usually keeps the crash-tested vehicles covered outside the crash testing facility at Giga Texas.
 However, these two Cybercabs remained uncovered to tell a story.
 It may be intentional to keep the hype for the smaller Tesla Cybercab vehicle platform.

 One of the Cybercab prototypes has the number “PSFTY-7689” mentioned on it.
-This tag is probably specific to crash testing, as this Cybercab unit was tested for a side impact crash.
+This tag is likely specific to crash testing, as the Cybercab unit was tested for a side-impact crash.

 Tesla vehicles are among the safest in the world.
 They almost always score a 5-star rating in crash tests by US and global testing authorities.
 In 2025, Tesla Cybertruck earned top safety ratings from the NHTSA and the IIHS.